rsksmart/rLogin/README.md

     </a>
 </p>

 rLogin is a tool that allows the front end developer to connect their user with blockchain functionalities and self-sovereign identity models seamlessly.
 It provides a standard button and a pop-up that, within its different flavors, allows the developer to correctly authenticate a user following the Decentralized Identity and Verifiable Credentials protocols.
 In addition, it will allow the developer to interact with a user-centric cloud like service called the _data vault_.
-This service can be used to store and retrieve user's information within their permission.
+This service can be used to store and retrieve user's information with their permission.

 ## Features